spdk/spdk/test/lvol/test_plan.md

 - delete malloc bdev

 Expected result:
-- calls successfull, return code = 0
+- calls successful, return code = 0
 - get_lvol_stores: response should be of no value after destroyed lvol store
 - no other operation fails

 #### TEST CASE 7 - Name: destroy_multi_logical_volumes_positive
-Positive test for constructing a multi logical volumes.
+Positive test for destroying a logical volume store with multiple lvol bdevs created on top.
 Call construct_lvol_bdev with correct lvol store UUID and size is equal to one quarter of the this bdev size.
 Steps: